Phil-Factor/FlywayTeamwork-Pubs/README.md

 All the examples of scripts, migration scripts (used in the course of a migration), and callback scripts have been altered accordingly.
 By using an initialisation, it has been possible to standardise these.

+The current catalog of supported tasks is here in [The Flyway Teamworks Scriptblocks.](https://github.com/Phil-Factor/FlywayTeamwork-Pubs/blob/main/ScriptBlocks.md)